-United shares fall after backlash over dragged passenger
+United Shares Fall After Backlash Over Dragged Passenger

 Twitter user Ethan @Warbot2003 wrote: "We Put The Hospital In Hospitality #NewUnitedAirlinesMottos."

-Shares of United Continental were down 3.8 percent at $68.77 in late-morning trading.
+The S&P composite 1500 airlines index was little changed after trading in negative territory earlier, while the broader S&P 500 declined 0.3 percent.

+American Airlines Group shares rose 2.8 percent after the company raised its quarterly forecast for a key revenue metric.

-(Reporting by Alana Wise and Ankit Ajmera in Bengaluru; Additional reporting by Angela Moon and Gina Cherelus in New York, Timothy McLaughlin in Chicago, David Shepardson in Washington and Philip Wen in Beijing; Editing by Shounak Dasgupta and Lisa Von Ahn)
+(Additional reporting by Ankit Ajmera in Bengaluru and Lewis Krauskopf, David Randall, Angela Moon and Gina Cherelus in New York, Timothy McLaughlin in Chicago, David Shepardson in Washington and Philip Wen in Beijing; Editing by Lisa Von Ahn and Richard Chang)